Careers Education

 The school assesses the impact of the careers programme in the following ways:

-- We use the Compass careers tool to evaluate our programme against the eight benchmarks of best practice (known as the Gatsby Benchmarks).
+We use the Compass Plus careers tool to evaluate our programme against the eight benchmarks of best practice (known as the Gatsby Benchmarks).

-- The school’s careers leader (a member of the senior leadership team) has a half-termly meeting with our Enterprise Adviser from our local Careers Hub to review our provision and consider adaptations.
+The school’s Careers Lead has a half-termly meeting with our link advisor from South London Careers Hub to review our provision and consider adaptations.

-- Following careers interviews, students are sent a questionnaire.
+Following careers interviews, students are sent a questionnaire as to enable Pupil Voice to feed into our evaluations.
 The outcomes of this questionnaire are used to review the quality of the impartial guidance the students receive.

 A termly report is submitted to the Chair of Trustees which is reported to the school’s Performance Committee.